-We were very excited to collaborate with Plastic Surgery Hub on an information session via Facebook Live.
+We were very excited to collaborate with Plastic Surgery Hub on a Facebook Live info session on scar repair.
 In case you missed it, here are all the questions we received and answers from our Clinician Manager Ann-Marie.

 Q: When you ask anyone for the best scar cream or gel, everyone has a different opinion.
 What is your expert opinion and are any better than others?
 Are there any ingredients I should be looking for?